A Spiritual Formation Elective

 This class is open to all regardless of their participation in the Spiritual Formation Certificate Program.
-If you are interested in learning more about the certificate program, please e-mail us for details or visit the Spiritual Formation website.
+If you are interested in learning more about the certificate program, please let us know and our office will be happy to send you details ([email protected]).

 - June 25, 2017, 7:00 p.m. – June 28, 2017, 12:15 p.m.
 A schedule for the class can be downloaded HERE.